Featurevisor

 Publishing the generated code

-You are free to use the generated code in any way you want.
+We are free to use the generated code in any way we want.

-• copy/paste the code in your applications, or
+• copy/paste the code in our applications, or

-• publish the generated code as a private npm package and use it in multiple applications
+• publish the generated code as a private npm package and use it in multiple applications, like as @yourorg/features package

-The publishing part can be done in the same deployment process right after deploying your generated datafiles.
+The publishing part can be done in the same deployment process right after deploying our generated datafiles.

 Consuming the generated code

-Initialize Featurevisor SDK as usual, and make your newly created package aware of the SDK instance:
+Initialize Featurevisor SDK as usual, and make our newly created package aware of the SDK instance:

 const f = createInstance({